Houdini 20.5 Character KineFX

 • Extra joints that are used as a reference for creating controls on the rig.

-• Tags, or labels, that identify groups of joints.
+• Tags (labels) that identify groups of joints.

-• Properties, which set certain information on the guide joints.
+• Properties that set information on the guide joints.

 Note